-The company is owned through a

-company which is not owned 100 %

-by Ørsted.
-The disclosed ownership

-interest is Ørsted's ultimate ownership

-- Subsidiaries owned directly by Ørsted A/S. - One or more tax equity partners own an insignificant share of the company.
+- JO = joint operation JV = joint venture NC = non-consolidated entity - The company is owned through a company which is not owned 100% by Ørsted.
+The disclosed ownership interest is Ørsted's ultimate ownership interest in the company. - on in ish Financial Statements Act to omit presenting a separate annual report. - Subsidiaries owned directly by Ørsted A/S. - One or more tax equity partners own an insignificant share of the company.
 See note 4.5 'Tax equity liabilities'.
 The company is fully consolidated. - Unincorporated activity which is owned jointly with partners.

-Consolidated ESG statements (additional information)
+(additional information)